fenner/probe-clarification/probe-clarification.md

-The Code field MUST be set to (3) No Such Table Entry if the L-bit is clear and the address found in the Interface Identification Object does not appear in the IPv4 Address Resolution Protocol (ARP) Table or the IPv6 Neighbor Cache.
+The Code field MUST be set to (3) No Such Table Entry if the L-bit is clear and the address found in the Interface Identification Object does not appear in the IPv4 Address Resolution Protocol (ARP) table or the IPv6 Neighbor Cache.

 The Code field MUST be set to (4) Multiple Interfaces Satisfy Query if any of the following conditions apply:

-* The L-bit is set and the ICMP Extension Structure identifies more than one interface that resides in the proxy node
+* The L-bit is set and the ICMP Extension Structure identifies more than one interface that resides in the proxy node.

-* The L-bit is clear and the address found in the Interface Identification Object maps to multiple IPv4 ARP or IPv6 Neighbor Cache entries
+* The L-bit is clear and the address found in the Interface Identification Object maps to multiple IPv4 ARP or IPv6 Neighbor Cache entries.

-Otherwise, the Code field MUST be set to (0) No Error
+Otherwise, the Code field MUST be set to (0) No Error.

-# Use-Cases {#usecase}
+# Use Cases {#usecase}

-In the scenarios listed below, network operators can use PROBE to determine the status of a probed interface, but cannot use PING for the same purpose.
+In the scenarios listed below, network operators can use PROBE to determine the status of a probed interface but cannot use PING for the same purpose.
 In all scenarios, assume bidirectional connectivity between the probing and proxy interfaces.
 However, bidirectional connectivity between the probing and probed interfaces is lacking.

-* The probed interface is unnumbered
+* The probed interface is unnumbered.

 * The probing and probed interfaces are not directly connected to one another.
-The probed interface has an IPv6 link-local address, but does not have a more globally scoped address
+The probed interface has an IPv6 link-local address but does not have a more globally scoped address.

-* The probing interface runs IPv4 only while the probed interface runs IPv6 only
+* The probing interface runs IPv4 only while the probed interface runs IPv6 only.

-* The probing interface runs IPv6 only while the probed interface runs IPv4 only
+* The probing interface runs IPv6 only while the probed interface runs IPv4 only.

 * For lack of a route, the probing node cannot reach the probed interface.